Last Updated on May 24, 2022

 - How are you helping others?

-After you’ve visualized, write them down.
+After you’ve visualized these things, write them down.
 WRITE THEM DOWN.
 Seriously.
-I have the same list I wrote years ago, and I refer back to it all the time.
+I have the same list I wrote years ago that I refer back to it all the time.

 P.S.
 If you want a free printable worksheet for this exercise, check out this blog post.